Leibniz-HBI/spiderexpress/README.md

 ### Example 2: a nice connector

-To further illustrate the process we consider a implementation of a connector that reads data from a CSV file.
+To further illustrate the process we consider an implementation of a connector that reads data from a CSV file.
 The connector is designed to read data from a CSV file that contains a list of edges and (optionally) a list of nodes.
 The CSVConnectorConfiguration class defines the configuration options for the connector, including the location of the edge list CSV file, the mode of operation (in, out, or both), and the optional location of the node list CSV file.

 The `csv_connector()` function takes two arguments: a list of node IDs and the configuration options.
 The function then reads in the edge list CSV file and (optionally) the node list CSV file using the Pandas library.
 Based on the mode of operation specified in the configuration options, the function filters the edge list to return only those edges that are connected to the specified nodes.
 If a node list CSV file is provided, the function also filters the node list to return only those nodes that are connected to the specified edges.
 The function then returns two Pandas dataframes, one containing the filtered edge list and the other containing the filtered node list (if provided).